sonlam1102/vihsd/README.md

 This dataset contains 33,400 annotated comments used for hate speech detection on social network sites.
 Label: CLEAN (non hate), OFFENSIVE and HATE

-To understand more about the dataset, please read this paper: https://arxiv.org/abs/2103.11528
+To understand more about the dataset, please read this paper: [A Large-Scale Dataset for Hate Speech Detection on Vietnamese Social Media Texts](https://arxiv.org/abs/2103.11528)

 The source codes are written in python with Jupyter notebook format.
 It is easy to run by Jupyter notebook or Google colab.